shubhankarsharma876/blogging-website/README.md

 <br>
 Hmm...
 Well, just a cakewalk.
 Just visit the [website](https://blogging-website-azure.vercel.app/) and log in with Google authentication.
 <br>
-Make your words your mark! 🖋
+Make your words, your mark! 🖋

 ***
 # How to operate on localhost